-11 Full-Time Part-Time Total 11 ۵) Total number of instructional faculty 84 235 319 a) Total number of instructional faculty .
-11 b) Total number who are members of minority groups 9 32 41 11 c) Total number who are women 37 114 151 11 d) Total number who are men 47 121 168 11 e) Total number who are nonresident aliens (international) f) Total number with doctorate, or other terminal degree 11 56 122 178 g) Total number whose highest degree is a master's but not a terminal 11 master's 11 h) Total number whose highest degree is a bachelor's :\ Total number whose highest degree is unknown or other (Note: 11 i) Items f, g, h, and i must sum up to item a.) :\ Total number in stand-alone graduate/ professional programs in 11 J) which faculty teach virtually only graduate-level students
+11 Full-Time Part-Time Total 11 a) Total number of instructional faculty 11 b) Total number who are members of minority groups 11 c) Total number who are women 11 d) Total number who are men 11 e) Total number who are nonresident aliens (international) f) Total number with doctorate, or other terminal degree 11 g) Total number whose highest degree is a master's but not a terminal 11 master's 11 h) Total number whose highest degree is a bachelor's iv Total number whose highest degree is unknown or other (Note: 11 " Items f , g , h , and i must sum up to item a .) i١ Total number in stand-alone graduate/ professional programs in 11 1) which faculty teach virtually only graduate-level students

-12 Student to Faculty Ratio
+I2 Student to Faculty Ratio

-Report the Fall 2012 ratio of full-time equivalent students (full-time plus 1/3 part time) to full-time equivalent instructional faculty (full time plus 1/3 part time).
+Report the Fall 2013 ratio of full-time equivalent students (full-time plus 1/3 part time) to full-time equivalent instructional faculty (full time plus 1/3 part time).
 In the ratio calculations, exclude both faculty and students in stand-alone graduate or professional programs such as medicine, law, veterinary, dentistry, social work, business, or public health in which faculty teach virtually only graduate-level students.
 Do not count undergraduate or graduate student teaching assistants as faculty.

-12 Fall 2012 Student to Faculty ratio 19 to 1 (based on 3090 students -- and 162 faculty).
+12 Fall 2013 Student to Facult / ratio to 1 (based on students faculty). and